 What should you be aware of?

-There is no doubt that we are big proponents of dynamic price optimization.
-We see great potential in implementing the service in your e-Commerce business - both in connection with Black Friday and in general.
+There is no doubt that we are big advocates of dynamic price optimization.
+We see great potential in implementing the service in your e-Commerce business - in connection with Black Friday and in general.
 However, to get the most value out of it, there are some potential pitfalls you should be aware of.

 1. The software takes care of everything